gehbefwegerh/SAMDonations/README.md

 1. Download the files from the github repository and put them in a folder together.
 2. Download SAM (link in readme.md), and add it to your system PATH.
 3. Open accessToken.txt in a text editor, enter your API access token, and save the file.
 4. (Optional) Open SAMTest.bat in a text editor, and add your access token to SAMTest.bat where instructed in the file.
-Run the file to test that the main program is working correctly.
+Run the file while SAMDonations is running to test that the main program is working correctly.

 Option 1: Using the exe (easier, but of course more suspicious)
 1. Run SAMDonations.exe, and wait for donations.